taltman/taltman.github.io/_posts/2020-03-11-COVID-19-candidate-primers-update.md

   columns](https://bitbucket.org/tomeraltman/covid-19-primer-data/src/master/doc/column-descriptions.md)
   in the spreadsheet report.

+* Added the [Primer3 parameter file](https://bitbucket.org/tomeraltman/covid-19-primer-data/src/master/metadata/p3-new-COVID-19-parameters.txt), so that everyone can see the choice of parameter settings used for generating these primers.
+Of course there's no one-size-fits-all, as different kits will be run on different machines, and thus there will be a need to modify the parameters to fit the given protocol.
+I welcome feedback on how I can create additional parameter files for various protocols.

 * A [FASTA file of COVID-19 primer-probe sets](https://bitbucket.org/tomeraltman/covid-19-primer-data/src/master/kit-primers/all-COVID-19-kit-primers.fasta) that are currenlty deployed in testing kits.